 Location: 7599 Eldorado Pkwy, Frisco, TX 75034

-Good to know: ball fields, lights, restrooms, concessions, fishing pond, trails, pavilions, parking.
+Good to know: ball fields, lights, restrooms, concessions, fishing pond, trails.

 7. Allen Station Park (Allen)